caminante99/HTB-writeups/Challenges/Forensics/Illumination/README.md

 ### Challenge Author(s): [SherlockSec](https://www.hackthebox.eu/home/users/profile/50344)

+### Description:
-#### Description: A Junior Developer just switched to a new source control platform.
+    A Junior Developer just switched to a new source control platform.
 Can you find the secret token?
-#### Difficulty: Easy
+### Difficulty: `Easy`
+---
 # Challenge

 Unzippping the given zip we are given 2 files **bot.js** and **config.json**.